metio/terraform-provider-k8s/docs/data-sources/traefik_io_ingress_route_v1alpha1_manifest.md

 Optional:

-- `entry_points` (List of String) EntryPoints defines the list of entry point names to bind to.
-Entry points have to be configured in the static configuration.
-More info: https://doc.traefik.io/traefik/v3.0/routing/entrypoints/ Default: all.
+- `entry_points` (List of String) EntryPoints defines the list of entry point names to bind to.Entry points have to be configured in the static configuration.More info: https://doc.traefik.io/traefik/v3.0/routing/entrypoints/Default: all.
-- `tls` (Attributes) TLS defines the TLS configuration.
-More info: https://doc.traefik.io/traefik/v3.0/routing/routers/#tls (see [below for nested schema](#nestedatt--spec--tls))
+- `tls` (Attributes) TLS defines the TLS configuration.More info: https://doc.traefik.io/traefik/v3.0/routing/routers/#tls (see [below for nested schema](#nestedatt--spec--tls))

 <a id="nestedatt--spec--routes"></a>
 ### Nested Schema for `spec.routes`

 Required:

-- `kind` (String) Kind defines the kind of the route.
-Rule is the only supported kind.
+- `kind` (String) Kind defines the kind of the route.Rule is the only supported kind.
-- `match` (String) Match defines the router's rule.
-More info: https://doc.traefik.io/traefik/v3.0/routing/routers/#rule
+- `match` (String) Match defines the router's rule.More info: https://doc.traefik.io/traefik/v3.0/routing/routers/#rule

 Optional:

-- `middlewares` (Attributes List) Middlewares defines the list of references to Middleware resources.
-More info: https://doc.traefik.io/traefik/v3.0/routing/providers/kubernetes-crd/#kind-middleware (see [below for nested schema](#nestedatt--spec--routes--middlewares))
+- `middlewares` (Attributes List) Middlewares defines the list of references to Middleware resources.More info: https://doc.traefik.io/traefik/v3.0/routing/providers/kubernetes-crd/#kind-middleware (see [below for nested schema](#nestedatt--spec--routes--middlewares))
-- `priority` (Number) Priority defines the router's priority.
-More info: https://doc.traefik.io/traefik/v3.0/routing/routers/#priority
+- `priority` (Number) Priority defines the router's priority.More info: https://doc.traefik.io/traefik/v3.0/routing/routers/#priority
-- `services` (Attributes List) Services defines the list of Service.
-It can contain any combination of TraefikService and/or reference to a Kubernetes Service. (see [below for nested schema](#nestedatt--spec--routes--services))
+- `services` (Attributes List) Services defines the list of Service.It can contain any combination of TraefikService and/or reference to a Kubernetes Service. (see [below for nested schema](#nestedatt--spec--routes--services))
+- `syntax` (String) Syntax defines the router's rule syntax.More info: https://doc.traefik.io/traefik/v3.0/routing/routers/#rulesyntax

 <a id="nestedatt--spec--routes--middlewares"></a>
 ### Nested Schema for `spec.routes.middlewares`